AdobeDocs/experience-manager-65.en/help/sites-developing/touch-ui-concepts.md

 The call to the jQuery plugin:

 ```
-$(‘.cards’).cardlayout ();
+$('.cards').cardlayout ();
 ```

-This will show as:
+This shows as:

 ![chlimage_1-86](assets/chlimage_1-86.png)

-The `cardLayout` plugin lays out the enclosed `UL` elements based on their respective heights and also taking the parent’s width into consideration.
+The `cardLayout` plugin lays out the enclosed `UL` elements based on their respective heights and also taking the parent's width into consideration.

 ### HTML Elements Widgets {#html-elements-widgets}

-A widget combines one or more basic elements with a javascript plugin to form "higher level" UI elements.
+A widget combines one or more basic elements with a JavaScript plugin to form "higher level" UI elements.
 These can implement more complex behavior and also a more complex look and feel than a single element could deliver.
 Good examples are the tag-picker or rail widgets.

 A widget can both trigger and listen to custom events to cooperate with other widgets on the page.
-Some widgets are actually native jQuery widgets that use the Coral HTML elements.
+Some widgets are native jQuery widgets that use the Coral HTML elements.

 Purpose:

-* Implement higher level UI elements exhibiting complex behavior
+* Implement higher-level UI elements exhibiting complex behavior
 * Triggering and handling events

 Implementation:

 * jQuery plugin + HTML markup
-* Can utilize client/server side templates
+* Can use client/server side templates

 Example markup is: